Chichibabin pyridine synthesis

 The Chichibabin pyridine synthesis (/ˈtʃiːtʃiːˌbeɪbiːn/) is a method for synthesizing pyridine rings.
 The reaction involves the condensation reaction of aldehydes, ketones, α,β-unsaturated carbonyl compounds, or any combination of the above, with ammonia.
 It was reported by Aleksei Chichibabin in 1924.

 Methyl-substituted pyridines, which show widespread uses among multiple fields of applied chemistry, are prepared by this methodology.

 Representative syntheses

-The syntheses are presently conduced commercially in the presence of oxide catalysts such as modified alumina (Al_{2}O_{3}) or silica (SiO_{2}).
-The reactants are passed over the catalyst at 350–500 °C. 2-Methylpyridine- and 4-methylpyridine are produced as a mixture from acetaldehyde and ammonia.
+The syntheses are presently conducted commercially in the presence of oxide catalysts such as modified alumina (Al_{2}O_{3}) or silica (SiO_{2}).
+The reactants are passed over the catalyst at 350–500 °C. 2-Methylpyridine and 4-methylpyridine are produced as a mixture from acetaldehyde and ammonia.
 3-Methylpyridine and pyridine are produced from acrolein and ammonia.
-Acrolein and propionaldehyde react with ammonia affords mainly 3-methylpyridine.
+Acrolein and propionaldehyde reacting with ammonia affords mainly 3-methylpyridine.
 5-Ethyl-2-methylpyridine is produced from paraldehyde and ammonia.

 Mechanism and optimizations

 These syntheses involve many reactions such as imine synthesis, base-catalyzed aldol condensations, and Michael reactions.